cryptrunner49/nanotrace/README.md

 - **Minimal Overhead**: Lightweight and efficient with near-zero impact on performance.
 - **Simple API**: Easy-to-use functions to start and stop profiling.
 - **Real-time Insights**: View execution times directly in the console.
-- **Customizable**: You can customize the output writer to suit your needs.
-If the out parameter is nil, no output will be generated.
+- **Fully Customizable**: Tailor the output writer to your needs.
+If out is nil, no output is generated.

 ## Usage 💻